defold/doc/docs/en/manuals/extensions.md

 ## The build platform

 Defold provides a zero setup entry point to native extensions with a cloud based build solution.
-Any native extension that is developed and added to a game project becomes part of the ordinary project content.
+Any native extension that is developed and added to a game project, either directly or through a [Library Project](/manuals/libraries/), becomes part of the ordinary project content.
 There is no need to build special versions of the engine and distribute them to team members, that is handled automatically---any team member that builds and runs the project will get a project specific engine executable with all native extensions baked in.

 ![Cloud build](images/extensions/cloud_build.png)